bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Higher_Order_Differential_Equation>Higher Order Differential Equation</h4>

 The program can only solve first order differential equations so far.

+<h4 id=Iterated_Integration>Iterated Integration</h4>

+At present, we can only calculate iterated integrals in the order from inside to outside and cannot change the order of integration.

 <h4 id=Decimal_Part_Function>Decimal Part Function</h4>